 With the exhibition Nami, Kawa, Tsuki – Wave, River, Moon – Syoin Kajii once again turns his gaze to the elemental forces of nature, revealing a remarkable evolution in his photographic practice.
-Featuring around 20 works, the exhibition presents both iconic motifs and entirely new pieces created in 2024 and 2025, many of which are being shown to the public for the first time.
-In addition to large-scale panoramic photographs measuring 112.5 x 300 cm, the exhibition also includes a video installation that adds a further layer to the meditative quality of Kajii’s work.
+Featuring 24 works, the exhibition presents both iconic motifs and entirely new pieces created in 2024 and 2025, many of which are being shown to the public for the first time.
+In addition to large-scale panoramic photographs measuring 112.5 x 300 cm (44 1/4 x 118 1/8 in.), the exhibition also includes a video installation that adds a further layer to the meditative quality of Kajii’s work.

-Born in 1976 in Tokushima Prefecture, Japan, Syoin Kajii studied at Nihon University in Tokyo before embarking on a spiritual path and being ordained as a Zen monk in 2001.
+Born in 1976 in Fukushima Prefecture, Japan, Syoin Kajii studied at the Koyasan University in Wakayama Prefecture before embarking on a spiritual path and being ordained as a Zen monk in 2001.
 His artistic practice is deeply intertwined with this spiritual foundation: his images are not just visual records, but condensed experiences of time, light, movement and space, grounded in a profound attentiveness to the present moment.

 Kajii first gained international recognition with his Nami (Wave) series, for which he spent years photographing Japan’s rugged coastline.
-Published as a photobook in 2004, the series received the prestigious Kimura Ihei Award.
+Published as a photobook in 2004, the series received the Photographic Society of Japan Award for Best Newcomer.
 Since then, his work has been exhibited internationally, including at Huis Marseille in Amsterdam, the Setouchi Triennale in Japan, the Yokohama Museum of Art, and in multiple shows at Christophe Guye Galerie in Zurich.

 In Nami, Kawa, Tsuki, Kajii expands his photographic vocabulary.
 Alongside the wave – a symbol of transience and perpetual renewal – he now turns his attention to rivers (kawa) and nocturnal scenes illuminated by the moon (tsuki).
-His images oscillate between representational clarity and near abstraction: waves take on sculptural forms or dissolve into delicate calligraphic gestures, mist, and light.
+In this work, Syoin Kajii draws inspiration from Gachirin-kan – an ascetic practice in which the light of the full moon is quietly visualised within the mind.
+Rooted in the tradition of Esoteric Buddhism, this contemplative exercise serves to calm unsettled emotions and to create space for a deeper encounter with stillness.

 These recent works place even greater emphasis on the painterly and contemplative aspects of Kajii’s vision.
 His large-scale photographs in particular invite prolonged observation rather than a fleeting glance.
 The accompanying video work deepens this encounter: a rhythmic immersion into the essence of nature itself.